-Trapped Mont Blanc cable car passengers brought to safety
+Trapped, shaken Mont Blanc cable car passengers brought to safety

 The cable car connects Aiguille du Midi peak on the French side of the mountain and the Helbronner summit on the Italian border.
 The panoramic ride over glaciers usually takes 30 minutes to complete.

-(Additional reporting by Catherine Lagrange in Lyon; Writing by Richard Lough; Editing by Toby Chopra and Dominic Evans)
+Additional reporting by Catherine Lagrange in Lyon and Miranda Alexander-Webber in Paris; Writing by Richard Lough and Michel Rose; Editing by Richard Balmforth